Mortgages, Loans & Credit

 Your credit report is created by a consumer reporting agency (CRA) that gathers information from your creditors on an ongoing basis.
 CRAs store your information and supply it, for a fee, to individuals and businesses that have a permissible purpose to review your credit report.
 The most common CRAs are the three major credit bureaus: Trans Union, Equifax, and Experian.

 Your credit score is calculated based on information contained in your credit report, but is not part of your credit report.
-Your credit score (also called your credit rating) is important because it affects your financial opportunities such as buying a home and getting a job.
+Your credit score (also called your credit rating) is important because it affects your financial opportunities such as buying a home or getting a loan.
 A poor credit score will limit your financial opportunities.
 Protect and improve your credit score by making payments on time and by not taking on more debt than you can afford.

 The FTC website has additional information about credit reports, credit scoring and repairing your credit.